Jonathan S. Bush: Zus Health

 Bush is listed as the Founder & Chief Executive Officer of Zus Health.

 Politics

 On July 14, 2025, Bush formed an exploratory committee to prepare a run for the Republican nomination in the 2026 Maine gubernatorial election.
-Bush held a campaign fundraiser in Kennebunkport in August 2025, and formally announced his campaign on October 8th.
+Bush held a campaign fundraiser in Kennebunkport in August 2025, and formally announced his campaign on October 8.
+Bush lost in the Republican primary on June 9, 2026.

 Publications

 Bush is the author, with Stephen L. Baker, of the New York Times bestseller Where Does It Hurt?: An Entrepreneur's Guide to Fixing Health Care (Penguin, May 2014).
-He is also a frequent contributor to Harvard Business Review, Forbes, and STAT, and to podcasts like POLITICO Pulse Check.

 Honors and awards

 In 2013, Bush was named CEO of the Year by the Massachusetts Technology Leadership Council (MassTLC).
 In 2016 he received the Tufts Medical Center's Ellen M. Zane Award for Visionary Leadership.
 Fortune included Bush as a "disruptor" in its list of "34 Leaders Who Are Changing Healthcare," writing that "few are more persuasive—and outspoken—about the need to repair our healthcare system."